PoisotLab/ms_metaweb_transfer/README.md

-The core point of our method is the transfer of knowledge of a known ecological network, in order to predict interactions between species from another location at which the network is unknown (or partially known).
-In @fig:concept, we give a high-level overview of the approach; in the example around which this manuscript is built---leveraging detailed knowledge about binary trophic interactions between Mammalia in Europe to predict the *unknown* trophic interactions between closely phylogenetically related Mammalia in Canada.
+The core point of our method is the transfer of knowledge of a known ecological network, in order to predict interactions between species from another location for which the network is unknown (or partially known).
+In @fig:concept the grey text boxes give a high-level overview of the approach; in the example around which this manuscript is built The method we develop is, ecologically speaking, a "black box", *i.e.* an algorithm that can be understood mathematically, but whose component parts are not always directly tied to ecological processes.

-The method we develop is, ecologically speaking, a "black box", *i.e.* an algorithm that can be understood mathematically, but whose component parts are not always directly tied to ecological processes.
 There is a growing realization in machine learning that (unintentional) black box algorithms are not necessarily a bad thing [@Holm2019DefBla], as long as their constituent parts can be examined (which is the case with our method).
 But more importantly, data hold more information than we might think; as such, even algorithms that are disconnected from a model can make correct guesses most of the time [@Halevy2009UnrEff]; in fact, in an instance of ecological forecasting of spatio-temporal systems, model-free approaches (*i.e.* drawing all of their information from the data) outperformed model-informed ones [@Perretti2013ModFor].